Take Test

 Character Attribute Definitions

 We know it can be difficult to know a person’s character.
-That’s why we’ve created of character traits to reference quickly and conveniently.
+That’s why we’ve created a list of character traits to reference quickly and conveniently.

 Patience